prmr/SoftwareDesign/modules/Module-03.md

 ### UML State Diagrams

 **UML State Diagrams** represent a *dynamic*, or *run-time* view of a software system.
 They are useful to represent how objects can *transition* from one abstract state to another during their lifetime as a reaction to external events (typically, method calls).
-The annotated diagram below provides all the notation I will be using in the course.
+The annotated diagram below provides all the notation I will be using in the book.

 ![UML State Diagram Cheat Sheet](figures/m03-stateDiagram.png)